Research and Financial Administrator

 Job Number: 75861

-Stanford University, Department of Medicine, Division of Biomedical Informatics Research is seeking a Research Program Manager (Research Administrator 2 hybrid) to work under minimal supervision to manage the proposal preparation and financial activities on grants, contracts, program projects, and federal grants, both routine and complex.
+Stanford University, Department of Medicine, Division of Biomedical Informatics Research is seeking a Research and Financial Administrator (Research Administrator 2 hybrid) to work under minimal supervision to manage the proposal preparation and financial activities on grants, contracts, program projects, and federal grants, both routine and complex.
 The incumbent will be responsible for writing content for grant proposals, progress reports, peer-reviewed publications.
 Additional duties will involve being the go-to person for any questions related to the program.
 The incumbent will plan program events, document complicated meetings, organize post-meeting tasks, manage production and content of program documents, tracks program activities, current and future project work plan research lab meetings, manages schedules (this includes setting meetings with multiple high-profile colleagues and collaborators with demanding schedules), and manages onboarding process for new staff.

 About the research program: The research program develops methods to analyze large unstructured data sets for data-driven medicine.
 We use ontology based approaches to annotate, index and analyze Big Data in biomedicine for enabling data-driven decision making in medicine and health care.
 We have developed methods that transform unstructured patient notes into a de-identified, temporally ordered, patient-feature matrix.